kbase/kb_sdk/test_dependencies.md

 With the new auth2 clients and server we may no longer need rsa, paramiko, Crypt::OpenSSL::RSA, Convert::PEM

-pip install nose2 jsonrpcbase rsa paramiko==1.10.2
+pip install requests nose2 jsonrpcbase rsa paramiko==1.10.2

 cpan Moose